sancarn/awesome-vba/README.md

 * [👑][p_all][⭐][a_all] [Excel Flex Find](https://jkp-ads.com/excel-flexfind.asp) - A treeview control replacement by JKP and Peter Thornton coded entirely in VBA.

 ## Examples

+### Algorithms, code optimisation, and performance testing

+* [VBSpeed](http://www.xbeat.net/vbspeed/) - The Visual Basic Performance Site - focus on VB6 but transferrable across to VBA.
+*

 ### UI Ribbon